gtieng/twitter_analytics/README.md

 ```

 ## Data Cleaning and Transformations
 Native data from Twitter Analytics is fairly clean, but we'll still need to perform a few transformations of the data to get the answers we want from it.
+Below are explanations as to how to add custom sorting columns plus a simple sorting method to separate organic tweets from replies.

 ### Adding Time Columns
 Using the `datetime` library is great for parsing months, days, and days of the week from the `time` columns.
 We'll be adding these classifications to their own columns for further aggregate plotting further in the project.